On the Geometry of a Fake Projective Plane with $21$ Automorphisms: Computing and

 \section{Computing $5H + D$ and $5H$}

 In this section, we prove Theorem~\ref{thm:main_divisor_relation}(\ref{item:5H}).
-For $5H + D$, we will construct an embedding of $\FPP$ in $\bb CP^5$ given by its sections to show it is very ample in Section~\ref{subsec:5HD}.
-This simplifies the embedding of $\FPP$ in \cite{Borisov_2020} dimension wise.
+For $5H + D$, we will construct an embedding of $\FPP$ in $\bb C\mathbb P^5$ given by its sections to show it is very ample in Section~\ref{subsec:5HD}.
 For $5H$, we will construct the image of $\FPP$ under its map and show the image is singular in Section~\ref{subsec:5H}.
-We will also verify that $5H$ is basepoint free after we compute the quadratics vanishing on the global sections of $5H$ in Section~\ref{subsec:5H_Quadratic}.
-Most of the relevant computations are laid out in the \texttt{Mathematica} file \texttt{5H-Torsion.nb} in our code repository \cite{BJLM-code} except for the check that the sections of $5H$ do not have any common zeros, which is done in the \texttt{Magma} file \texttt{5H-intersection.txt}.
+We will also verify that $5H$ is base point free after we compute the quadratic polynomials vanishing on the global sections of $5H$ in Section~\ref{subsec:5H_Quadratic}.
+Most of the relevant computations are laid out in the Mathematica file \texttt{5H-Torsion.nb} in our code repository \cite{BJLM-code} except for the check that the sections of $5H$ do not have any common zeros, which is done in the Magma file \texttt{5H-intersection.txt}.